dascritch/ondemiroir-audio-tag/README.md

 Production notes
 ----------------

 Firefox do large media seeking without any problems.
 But Chrome is not handling very easily.
-So TDD tests where switched laterly in async mode and `.jumpElementAt` has a callback function to test it properly.
+So TDD tests where switched laterly in async mode and `.jumpElementAt` and `hashOrder` have a callback function to test it properly.

+A contrario, Firefox seems doing a refresh loading when I use media frangment.

 Licence
 -------